jinoantony/gatsby-blog/src/pages/php/2019-12-01-how-arrow-functions-can-improve-your-code/index.md

 - No `return` keyword.
 - They inherit outer scope.

 Arrow functions are quite known in the JS community.
-However short closures in PHP is not same as arrow functions in JS.
+However short closures in PHP is not the same as arrow functions in JS.
 As the name suggests short closures are intended to use as simple [Closures](https://www.php.net/manual/en/class.closure.php) and they are not a replacement for normal functions.

 So let's look into how short closures can improve your code.